De Biasi quits as Albania coach, says his cycle over

-TIRANA Albania coach Gianni De Biasi resigned on Wednesday after six years in charge during which he led them to Euro 2016, their first and only appearance at a major tournament.
+TIRANA (Reuters) - Albania coach Gianni De Biasi resigned on Wednesday after six years in charge during which he led them to Euro 2016, their first and only appearance at a major tournament.

 The 60-year-old, who made his announcement three days after Albania beat Israel 3-0 away in a World Cup qualifier, said he believed he had taken the team as far as they could go.